stanislawbartkowski/ParquetJDBC/README.md

 # ParquetJDBC

-A simple SPARK/SCALA tool which reads data from Parquet files or directory and insert to JDBC database.
+A simple SPARK/SCALA tool which reads data from Parquet files or directory and inserts to JDBC database.

 # Prerequisties